Russia-Ukraine: What to know as Russia attacks Ukraine - NewsBreak

 Russia-Ukraine: What to know as Russia attacks Ukraine

-WARSAW, Poland (AP) — Russian troops launched a broad, three-pronged assault on Ukraine that brought explosions and set off air raid sirens to the country’s capital, Kyiv, and other cities, shattering any remaining hope that a military conflict would be avoided.

-Ukraine’s leadership said at least 40 people had been killed in what it called a “full-scale war” targeting the country from the east, north and south.
-It said Russia’s intent was to destroy the state of Ukraine, a Western-looking democracy intent on escaping Moscow’s orbit.

-As Ukrainian forces fought back and civilians piled into trains and cars to flee, NATO and European leaders rushed to respond, if not directly in Ukraine, with strong financial sanctions against Russia and moves to strengthen their own borders.Updates on the conflict: Russian attacks Ukraine
+As many Ukrainians piled into trains and cars to flee the fighting, the U.S. and European leaders rushed to punish Russia with strong financial sanctions.
+NATO moved to strengthen its eastern flank.

 Here are the things to know about the conflict over Ukraine and the security crisis in Eastern Europe: